tanish-malekar/HerSafe/README.md

-#### Culprit Similarity Matching

-When an authority selects "Find Match," the system uses cosine similarity on stored embeddings to find the top N similar profiles, enabling quick connections across related cases.

-**Working**
-- Data Embedding: The details provided (physical traits, behaviors, etc.) are passed through an embedding model, creating a dense vector that represents the data in multi-dimensional space.
-- Vector-Based Search: When a match search is triggered, a vector search is executed in MongoDB Atlas Vector Search.
-Cosine similarity is calculated to determine the closest matching profiles.
-- Match Ranking and Filtering: Results are ranked by similarity score, allowing for threshold-based filtering to adjust for specificity.

-### Impact
-In a world where 60% of abused women lack private communication options, reaching out for help becomes nearly impossible.
-Abusers often control access to phones, messages, and the internet, trapping women in a cycle of silence and fear.
-Discreet SOS Messaging addresses this urgent need for a safe, covert communication channel, allowing women to reach out without fear of being caught.
-It’s a solution designed to break the silence when speaking out is dangerous.\

 ##  **2. AI Avatar for Mental Health Support**

 For many survivors of abuse, the **psychological toll** is just as devastating as the physical harm.
 However, only **10%** of women experiencing domestic abuse seek mental health support, often due to fear of judgment, lack of privacy, or limited access to professional services.